 State laws are determined by elected officials.
 You can find Wyoming state law here.
 We are going to break down a few state laws below.

-There are no specific laws regarding windshield coverage or repair in Wyoming.
+There are no specific laws regarding full glass coverage in Wyoming.
 Depending on your insurance carrier, you may have coverage for repair.

 If you have a lengthy record of traffic violations, you may be considered a high-risk driver.
 Most states require an SR-22 filing for high-risk drivers.
 SR-22 is a filing with DMV proving you have minimum liability coverage required by the state.
 SR-22 is a filing the Department of Motor Vehicles requires.